AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 such as `gcc`'s `__always_inline` derivative (available in `<cdefs.h>`).

-It’s worth pointing out at this point that full specializations of function templates act like ordinary functions in this regard:
+It's worth pointing out at this point that full specializations of function templates act like ordinary functions in this regard:
-Their definition can appear only once unless they’re defined `inline` (see Section 16.3).
+Their definition can appear only once unless they're defined `inline` (see Section 16.3).
 See also Appendix A for a broader, detailed overview of this topic.